robertu94/libpressio/docs/UsingTheExternalMetric.md

 No changes were made to the output format.
 The `--config_name` argument was introduced

+# Version 5

+No changes were made to the output format.
+A double field `external:duration` is now included for external metrics which contains the runtime in seconds.

 # "mpispawn" launch method

 This method spawns the exernal metric using the `MPI_Comm_spawn` routine with a series of calls similar to the following: